Moroccan Spices: The Soul of Moroccan Cuisine

 How It's Used

-In Moroccan cooking, turmeric is a must-have for tagines, particularly with chicken or lamb.
-It’s also used in couscous, soups, and rice dishes.
-When combined with other spices like cinnamon and ginger, turmeric creates a perfect harmony of flavors.
+Turmeric is a must-have for tagines, especially those with chicken or lamb.
+It also plays a key role in couscous, soups, and rice dishes.
+Paired with cinnamon and ginger, it creates a harmonious blend of flavors.

 Health Benefits